larson-group/clubb_release/LLM_prompts/update_python_api_and_drivers.md

    - Add wrappers for new public routines if needed.
    - Remove or update wrappers for routines that were deleted, renamed, moved, or had outputs made local.
    - Keep wrapper argument order aligned with the Fortran routine order.
+   - If a routine gains a Fortran derived-type argument or return value, add or update the corresponding Python-to-Fortran type conversion path.
+Check the existing `derived_types` converters and `derived_type_storage` patterns before creating anything new.

 3. Compile the Python API.
    - First make sure the compiler and NetCDF Fortran environment are available.